Sophia-Community/SophiApp/README.md

 ![Typing SVG](https://readme-typing-svg.herokuapp.com?font=Fira+Code&size30&pause=1000&width=435&lines=Made+with+%E2%9D%A4%EF%B8%8F+of+Windows%C2%AE)

-`SophiApp` is a free, open-source app for fine-tuning `Windows 10` & `Windows 11`.
+> **Note**: `SophiApp` is a free, open-source app for fine-tuning `Windows 10` & `Windows 11`.
 It offers a modern UI/UX, more than 130 unique tweaks, and shows how Windows can be configured without making any harm to the OS.

 ## Donations